-A liability that is determined to be contingent is not recorded, rather it is disclosed in the notes to the financial statements except when there is a remote likelihood of its existence.
-An example of a contingent liability is a lawsuit where it is probable there will be a loss but the amount cannot be reliably determined.
-A brief description of the lawsuit must be disclosed in the notes to the financial statements; it would not be recorded until the amount of the loss could be reliably estimated.
+An example of a contingent liability is a lawsuit where it is probable there will be a loss but the amount cannot be reasonably estimated.
+A brief description of the lawsuit must be disclosed in the notes to the financial statements; it would not be recorded until the amount of the loss could be reasonably estimated.
 Great care must be taken with contingencies - if an organization intentionally withholds information, it could cause decision makers, such as investors, to make decisions they would not otherwise have made.